silviamargarit/nsaa/README.md

  return token
 }
 ```
-In the `passport-jwt` strategy, we need to define the secret used to create the JWT and how the JWT is recovered, that is from the cookie in this case.
-We also defined a function that is called as a middleware if the verification is correct.
+In the `passport-jwt` strategy, we need to define the secret used to create the JWT and how the JWT is recovered, which is from the cookie, in this case.
+We also defined a function as a middleware to check if the verification is correct.
 The code of our jwt strategy is the following one:

 ```javascript
 passport.use('jwt', new JWTStrategy(